Murad V: Succession question

 Sultan Abdulaziz tried to change the succession system in favor of his own son Şehzade Yusuf Izzeddin.
 For this purpose Abdulaziz set out to mollify different pressure groups and have his son gain popularity among them.
 During the 1867 visit to Europe, rumors spread that contrary to the rules of protocol Abdulaziz arranged Izzeddin's reception in Paris and London before the official heir, Prince Murad.
-When the conservative Mahmud Nedim Pasha became the Grand vizier in September 1871 he lent his support to Abdulaziz's plans.
+When the conservative Mahmud Nedim Pasha became the grand vizier in September 1871, he lent his support to Abdulaziz's plans.
 To further legitimize his plans, Abdulaziz tactically supported a change to primogeniture in the Muhammad Ali dynasty of Egypt.
 By granting primogeniture to Isma'il Pasha in 1866, Abdulaziz was clearly seeking to create a positive climate of opinion about a change in favour of his own son.

 Reign

 Accession

 As a result, Murad cooperated with the constitutionalist circles and took part in the deposition of Abdulaziz.
 On the night of 29–30 May 1876, the committee led by the Midhat Pasha and the Minister of War, Hüseyin Avni Pasha, deposed Abdulaziz and raised Murad to the throne.

-Though he successfully acceded to the throne, he was not capable of maintaining his place.
+Though Murad acceded to the throne, he was not able to retain it.
 He struggled to appear normal in his new role, so at odds with his previously quiet life of dabbling in music.
 His weak nerves, combined with alcoholism, led to a mental breakdown.
-The death of his deposed uncle only days after his accession stunned him, and that, combined with the distress over the abrupt manner in which he was brought to the throne and the demands besieging him as ruler, led to anxiety that the world interpreted as resulting from having ordered his uncle's murder.
+His deposed uncle's death, only days after Murad's accession, stunned him, and, along with the distress over the abruptness with which he was brought to the throne as well as the demands put upon him as ruler, led to anxious thoughts that the world would interpret his uncle's death as something he had ordered.

 Illness and deposition

 Murad began to manifest bizarre behavior that preceded his complete collapse.
-The government leaders called in the Viennese specialist in psychiatric disorders, Dr. Max Leidesdorf, who concluded that the new Sultan could make a complete recovery with three months' treatment in a clinic, which the other Ottoman leaders were unwilling to attempt.
+The government leaders called in the Viennese specialist in psychiatric disorders, Max Leidesdorf, who concluded that Murad could make a complete recovery with three months' treatment in a clinic, which the other Ottoman leaders were unwilling to attempt.
 A mentally competent prince on the throne formed an essential component of their plans to implement reforms with due legitimacy.
-Murad's younger brother and heir to the throne, Abdul Hamid, however, appeared eminently healthy physically and mentally, and supportive of the leaders' plans to introduce parliamentary government.
+Murad's younger brother and heir to the throne, Abdul Hamid, however, appeared both physically and mentally healthy, and supported their plans to introduce parliamentary government to the Empire.

-Securing the Şeyhülislam's ruling sanctioning Murad's dethronement, and Abdul Hamid's promise to proclaim a constitution, Midhat Pasha, and the Ottoman governing deposed him on 31 August 1876, after reigning for only ninety-three days on the grounds that he was mentally ill.
-After which his younger half-brother, Sultan Abdul Hamid II, ascended the throne.
-Murad was then confined to the Çırağan Palace, which Abdul Hamid did not allow him to leave.
+Securing a sanction by Şeyhülislam of Murad's dethronement, as well as Abdul Hamid's promise to proclaim a constitution, Midhat Pasha and the Ottoman government deposed Murad on 31 August 1876, on the grounds of mental illness.
+His reign had lasted for only 93 days.
+His younger half-brother ascended to the throne and was crowned Sultan Abdul Hamid II.
+Murad was confined to the Çırağan Palace, not being permitted to leave the palace grounds on Abdul Hamid's orders.